 Today’s creative writing prompts encourage you to explore the characters in your writing.
 By working outside of your project on a series of exercises that force you to explore and engage with your characters, you will get to know them better.
 You’ll also get to use techniques for creating characters that have depth and dimension.

-These creative writing prompts are broken into various categories.
-You can mix and match the prompts according to which ones are most attractive to you or choose the ones you think will help resolve character problems that you’re struggling with.
+These character writing prompts are grouped into categories.
+You can mix and match the prompts according to which ones are most appealing to you, or choose the ones you think will help resolve character problems that you’re struggling with.

-Feel free to let these character-related writing prompts inspire new prompts–in other words, you don’t have to write exactly what the prompt says.
+Feel free to let these character writing prompts inspire new prompts — in other words, you don’t have to write exactly what the prompt says.
 One set of prompts deals with character fears and flaws.
 These might inspire you to write about your character’s strengths and virtues.

 Be creative, have fun, and keep writing!

 - Unearth your character’s roots.
 What is the character’s ancestry or cultural background?
 How does ancestry shape your character?
 Is the character at odds with family or cultural traditions?

 - Write a series of short paragraphical biographies of each of the character’s closest family members: spouse, children, parents, grandparents, siblings, close friends, etc.

 - Write a monologue in which your character summarizes his or her life story; be sure to write it in the character’s voice.